Utsubuna Station

 Utsubuna Station (内船駅, Utsubuna-eki) is a railway station on the Minobu Line of Central Japan Railway Company (JR Central) located in the town of Nanbu, Minamikoma District, Yamanashi Prefecture, Japan.

 Lines

-Utsubuna Station is served by the Minobu Line and is located 34.1 kilometers from the southern terminus of the line at Fuji Station.
+Utsubuna Station is served by the Minobu Line and is located 34.1 kilometres from the southern terminus of the line at Fuji Station.

 Layout

 Utsubuna Station has a single island platform, with a two-story concrete station building containing a waiting room.
 The station is unattended.